Parking Signs and Rules

 Council is committed to improving safety on our roads and access to parking for all community members.
-You can avoid parking fines by understanding and following basic parking rules.
+You can avoid parking fines by understanding and following basic parking rules and observing parking signs.

 Green zones are marked with a green sign and you can only park for the allocated time on the sign.
 If a green sign has a "ticket" restriction you will need to pay and display a ticket or pay using the EasyPark app if applicable.